Audit performance

 Make sure to test your website as a first-time user sees it.
 Open the site an Incognito (Private) Window, or use browser tools to disable caching and clear storage.
 This ensures that every asset is retrieved from the network and not from a local cache, so you get an accurate picture of first-load performance.

-Nothing beats real world testing — try out your site with the same devices and connectivity as your users and keep a record of your subjective experience.
+Nothing beats real world testing.
+Make sure to test your site on devices and with connectivity that are representative of your users, and keep a record of your subjective experience.

 Take a look at our guide: How To Think About Speed Tools.

-If nothing else, simply use Lighthouse to check for:
+If nothing else, use Lighthouse to check for:

 Audience, stakeholders, context

 Who are your stakeholders, and what are their priorities?
-This will affect the way you structure, present and share your audit data.
+This affects how you structure, present, and share your audit data.

 If you can't audit your whole site, check page analytics to get an idea of where to focus.
 High bounce rates, low time-on-page and unexpected exit pages can be a good indicator of where to begin.
 Likewise business metrics such as hosting costs, ad clicks and conversions.
 Get an overview from stakeholders of what data matters to them.